badihaki/phase-4-project/README.md

         - Only Description
     - Delete
         - include group requests
-* Group
+* Reviews
     - Create
-        - 'create_params' are :name, :message, :game_id
+        - 'permitted_params' method to allow game_id, score, comment and user_id
+            - Must include user_id and game_id
     - Read
-        - include players through group_requests
-        - Show and Index
+        - Index
+            - Can get all reviews
+            - Can get all reviews associated to signed in user
     - Update
-        - 'update_params' method to permit update to name and message
+        - Only comment and score
     - Delete
-        - include group requests
-* Group_Requests
-    - Create
-        - 'create_params' = game_id, player_id, request_message
-    - Read
-        - 'Index' and 'show' actions
 ## Components
 * App
     - Base app